EdgeCentric/EdgeCentric-LLM-C2Rust/README.md

 There is no automation scripts to examine the functional correctness of the results.

-For those tested with test suites, you can test it like:
+However, for those tested with test suites, you can test it like:
 ```bash
 cd test_bench/libcsv
 cargo test
 ```

-For those tested with example usage，you have follow the operations detailed in the paper.
+For those tested with example usage，you have to follow the operations detailed in the paper.
 You can run it like:
 ```bash
 cd tinyhttpd
 cargo run